 AA: Ha!
 I think rather than the outcome it’s the input that’s enjoyable so I really loved painting my first facade in Buenos Aires, and then when I was invited to a festival of Street Art, Colour BA, it was a great experience to paint with so many people watching!

 AA: Ahhh, I’m really glad to have been able to collaborate with you!
 I would love to collaborate with others brands.
-I guess I could say with a brand like Monoprix, they do a lot of collaborations, and what I like about their collaboration’s collections is that it goes from textile for women/men/children to interior decoration like plates, cushions covers, stationery, and lots more of others great stuffs!
-So it’s seems like a great opportunity to create across different platforms.
+I guess I could say with a brand like Monoprix, they do a lot of collaborations, and what I like about their collaboration’s collections is that it goes from textile for women/men/children to interior decoration like plates, cushions covers, stationery, and lots more of other really unique stuff.
+So working with them seems like a great opportunity to create across different platforms.
 Oh and I would love one day to design a carré for Hermès- you know, the dream.

 Me: Oh my god I would buy that… well, I’d try and get you to sling me a freebie but, the intention would be there…!
 Thanks so much my love, I can’t wait to see our boxes on the shelves.